xiaojieliu123/xiaojieliu1002.github.io/content/working_paper/variation_inference/index.md

 ---
-title: "On the robustness to misspecification of *alpha*-posteriors and their variational approximations"
+title: "On the robustness to misspecification of alpha-posteriors and their variational approximations"
 authors:
 - joint with Marco Avella Medina, José Luis Montiel Olea and Cynthia Rush
 tags: